JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 He had done worse than listen, as I privately thought to myself.
 He had remembered my telling him that the girl was in love with Mr. Franklin;
-and he had calculated on THAT, when he appealed to Mr. Franklin’s interest in Rosanna–in Rosanna’s hearing.
+and he had calculated on _That_, when he appealed to Mr. Franklin’s interest in Rosanna–in Rosanna’s hearing.

 “As to listening, sir,” I remarked (keeping the other point to myself),